Ricotta Cheesecake with Homemade Ricotta

 - ¼ t salt

-- 12-ounce cream cheese, room temperature (use full fat, not reduced or fat free cream cheese) (They said 8 ounces, but I put in 4 more to make up for the ricotta short fall)
+- 12 ounces cream cheese, room temperature (use full fat, not reduced or fat-free cream cheese)

 - 1 cup (200 grams) granulated white sugar